-- a retail digital euro could if properly designed - support the strategic autonomy of Europe and ensure a monetary anchor role of the euro; - a wholesale digital euro based on DLT for the settlement of interbank transfers and related wholesale transactions in central bank reserves, would support the international role of the euro, enhance global cross-border payments and match the needs arising from digital finance; - bank-issued money tokens would cater for the evolving needs of customers, e.g. automated industrial processes for businesses.
+- a retail digital euro could if properly designed support the strategic autonomy of Europe and ensure a monetary anchor role of the euro; - > a wholesale digital euro based on DLT for the settlement of interbank transfers and related wholesale transactions in central bank reserves, would support the international role of the euro, enhance global cross-border payments and match the needs arising from digital finance; - bank-issued money tokens would cater for the evolving needs of customers, e.g. automated industrial processes for businesses.

 The paper focuses on different aspects of a retail digital euro - given its prominence in the current debate - but also sets out the main principles for the other elements of a digital money ecosystem.
 If issued, the EBF envisions a retail digital euro that would be issued by the Eurosystem as raw material, allowing the industry to develop solutions and fully deploy its innovative potential to deliver future-proof and competitive payment solutions to the European market.

-To make this a reality, a retail digital euro should be developed with strong market involvement, in a full and transparent public-private partnership, to ensure that it: 3 foresees a robust business model so as to incentivize intermediaries to provide services and innovate based on the digital euro;
+To make this a reality, a retail digital euro should be developed with strong market involvement, in a full and transparent public-private partnership, to ensure that it:

-creates value for end-customers and the economy for existing and for new innovative use cases, without crowding out payment services provided by the private sector;

-balances design choices to safeguard privacy and enable the fulfilment of compliance requirements (KYC, AML / CFT) while allowing intermediaries to process customers' payment data based on customers' consent to provide value-added services;

-preserves financial stability and bank funding, thus maintaining European banks' lending capacity to the economy; 5 leaves ample room for the private sector to add on solutions and services to better serve customers.
+- creates value for end-customers and the economy for existing and for new innovative use cases, without crowding out payment services provided by the private sector, - preserves financial stability and bank funding, thus maintaining European banks' lending capacity to the economy, - foresees a robust business model so as to incentivize intermediaries to provide services and innovate based on the digital euro, - balances design choices to safeguard privacy and enable the fulfilment of compliance requirements (KYC, AML, CFT) while allowing intermediaries to process customers' payment data based on customers consent to provide valueadded services and - leaves ample room for the private sector to add on solutions and services to better serve customers.

 The issuance of a retail digital euro would be a major evolution, with wide implications for all economic actors and the ECB/Eurosystem itself.
 These implications must be discussed thoroughly, in an open, transparent and continuous dialogue between all stakeholders.

 The project goes well beyond the creation of a new tool for payments, and questions related to impact on the macroeconomic, societal and financial sector levels should be a central part of the discussion.

-1 Introduction
+1. Introduction